nullren/multitailer/README.md

 	// FileMaxReadBytes is the maximum number of bytes to read from a file FileMaxReadBytes int64

+	// FileLoopPauseTime is the time to pause between reading files.
+	FileLoopPauseTime time.Duration
 }

 // FollowFunc is a function that is called when a file has new content.
 It is